 We report two distinct business segments.
-The first segment is "Mode," which includes the acquired Mode LLC business only.
+The first segment is "Mode," which includes the Mode LLC business only.
 Mode LLC markets and operates its freight transportation services primarily through its network of IBOs who enter into contracts with Mode LLC.
 The second segment is "Hub," which is all business other than Mode.
 Hub operates through a network of operating centers throughout the United States, Canada and Mexico.
 Hub services a large and diversified customer base in a broad range of industries, including consumer products, retail and durable goods.
-Both segments offer intermodal, truck brokerage and logistics services.
+Hub includes our dedicated service offering and both segments offer intermodal, truck brokerage and logistics services.
 "Hub Group" includes both segments.